msmock/IUA-rough-and-ready/README.md

 educational and testing purposes.

 The project uses public and private keys in pem format for signing and signature validation.
-To run the apps these certifcates must be generated and stored to folder keys.
+To run the apps these certifcates must be generated and stored to folder ./keys.

 To test copy the code and run npm install to resolve the dependencies.
 Then run your terminal and: